MuradilU/automatic-door-opener/README.md

 # automatic-door-opener
-An automatic door opener using a STM32 MCU.
+An automatic door opener with programmable trigger levels for proximity to limit contact due to COVID-19.
+Uses a STM32F401RE microcontroller.
+PCB schematic and design built in Proteus.